-This dish might sound intimidating to make, with it’s exotic flavors, but it’s actually a quite simple appetizer that sure beats the standard chips and dip!
+This dish might sound intimidating to make with it’s exotic flavors, but it’s actually quite a simple appetizer that sure beats the standard chips and dip!

 - Preheat the oven to 425°F.

 - Slice the eggplants in half lengthwise, then, using your knife, make X marks in the flesh, being careful not to cut through the skin.
 Place on a baking sheet and rub the flesh all over with the sesame oil.
 Sprinkle lightly with salt and a little more heavily with pepper.
 Roast for about 20 minutes, or until tender.

 - Meanwhile, in a small saucepan, combine the vinegar, miso, honey, and ginger.
 Bring to a boil over high heat and cook, stirring, for about 5 minutes, until smooth and combined.
 Remove the pan from the heat.